HeroTransitions/Hero/docs/UsageGuide.md

 ## HeroModifierString

 This is a string value.
-It provides another way to set `heroModifiers`.
+It provides another way to set `hero.modifiers`.
 It can be accessed through the storyboard.

 It must be in the following syntax: